“Creepin’ Fuzz” by The Krystals (Labrador City, 1971)

 In 1966, a young Dutch engineer by the name of Stan Erbrink had hopped continents and landed on the far east coast of Canada in Labrador City.
 While Erbrink relocated for work in his field of engineering, he also resumed an influential role in his other area of expertise: rock n’ roll.

 Throughout a few years of extensively touring the island, as well as becoming Lab City’s resident rockers, The Krystals underwent a slew of lineup changes.
 By 1970, with Maurice Caines no longer in the band, the final foursome featured Lloyd Thornhill on guitar and vocals, Ray March on keys, Roland “Rolly” Gaudet on drums, and Stan Erbrink on bass and vocals.
-This is the incarnation of The Krystals that hit the bricks to Montreal’s R.C.A. and laid down what would become their first and last eponymous LP.
+This is the incarnation of The Krystals that hit the bricks to the R.C.A studio in Montreal and laid down what would become their first and final eponymous LP.

 While 12 of the 13 cuts on the LP are cover songs that range from The Hollies to Simon & Garfunkel, side B of the album closes out with an unexpected ripper of an original.
 Contrasting ballads such as “He Ain’t Heavy, He’s My Brother”, “Creepin’ Fuzz” is an abrupt 2 minute psych rock jab.
 Though distinctly capable vocalists, Erbrink and Thornhill shut their mouthes for this instrumental track and let the instruments do the hollering.
-Thornhill, who penned the song, takes the lead with buzzing guitar licks, while March tastefully wails chords on the organ.
+Thornhill, who penned the song, takes the lead with buzzing guitar licks, while March tastefully makes an organ wail.

 Leaving the 3000 copies of The Krystals 1971 LP as a farewell to Lab City and Newfoundland’s rock n’ roll scene in general, it cannot be understated that “Creepin’ Fuzz” is one hell of a last kiss goodbye.